Easter games and activities: 26 fun ideas for toddlers and kids

 3. Easter egg hunt

-No Easter holiday is complete without a traditional Easter egg hunt - don't forget a super cute Easter basket (opens in new tab).
+No Easter holiday is complete without a traditional Easter egg hunt - don't forget a super cute Easter basket.
 Your hunt of choice will likely depend on participants.
 If it's older children or adults, go with clues that require a bit more brain power, such as scavenger hunt riddles or invisible ink codes.
 Toddlers and young children will appreciate colour matching, counting, and finding letters.
-Make your own East (opens in new tab)er egg trail (opens in new tab) with colourful eggs for little ones to find along the way.
+Make your own Easter egg trail with colourful eggs for little ones to find along the way.

 4. Guess how many Easter eggs